mjcasper/info-components/03-homework.md

 There will be one Homework Assignment assigned for each learning outcome.
-Each set will be due at&nbsp;11:59pm ET on the day posted on WeBWorK (usually each Monday).
+Each set will be due at&nbsp;11:59pm ET on the day posted on WeBWorK.

 You must earn a score of 95% or better to ultimately earn credit for each Homework Set.